 And this soup is so flavorful that when your bowl is empty, you might be tempted to tilt it back and drink the remaining broth!

-If you’re an experienced cook, you can customize this soup by adding and subtracting vegetables and herbs.
+If you’re an experienced cook, you can customize this soup by adding and subtracting vegetables and herbs or adding cooked barley.
 Just be careful not to overdo it: every ingredient is chosen to keep the flavors of this dish perfectly balanced.

 For an extra touch, serve this soup with a side of rolls or piping hot cornbread right out of the oven.
 You can also garnish this soup with a sprinkling of the fresh parsley.

 If you’re having a lot of guests over and don’t know how to cook for a large group, this recipe is a crowd pleaser that can accommodate a large amount of people, but you can also tweak the servings in the recipe card to serve an even larger crowd.

 I like to make a large pot of this hearty soup, as it lasts 3 to 4 days in the fridge and leftovers taste great!

 What’s your favorite way to serve beef and cabbage soup?
 Tell us your thoughts in the comments below.